-Control sample type III may be used for the surveillance of the limit of detection.
+Control sample type III may be used for the surveillance of the limit of quantitation (LOQ).
+The blank may be a reagent blank, a procedural blank or a sample blank (18).
 Furthermore, this type of control sample serves to reveal contamination.
 Errors in the blank cause systematic effects at low concentrations, which can also be detected with control sample type III.

-Control sample type III is the blank sample used for blank correction according to the procedure for analysis.
-No extra analyses are thus required to prepare a control chart for blank.
+Control sample type III can be the blank sample used for blank correction according to the procedure for analysis.